The 3 Types of Annual Wellness Visits

 There are a few distinctions, though.

-For instance, the IAWV is only available to patients after 11 months of Medicare enrollment.
-As well, the IAWV includes an optional cognitive exam and “end of life” planning.
-That said, if your patient completes the IPPE, they must still participate in an IAWV.
+For instance, the Initial Annual Wellness Visit is only available to patients after 11 months of Medicare enrollment.
+It includes an optional cognitive exam and “end-of-life” planning.
+That said, if your patient completes the IPPE, they must still participate in an Initial Annual Wellness Visit.

 At this stage, open communication between the physician and patient is key.
 Honest, thorough answers enable successful first and subsequent wellness visits.

-3. What is a Subsequent Annual Wellness Visit (SAWV)?
+3. What is a Subsequent Annual Wellness Visit?

-This is the yearly follow-up to an IAWV.
+This is the yearly follow-up to an Initial Annual Wellness Visit.

-Eleven months after an IAWV, a patient can attend these sessions to modify and maintain their preventive care plan, based on how their health is at any given time.
+Eleven months after this wellness visit, a patient can attend these sessions to modify and maintain their preventive care plan, based on how their health is at any given time.

 That said, a provider may make such introductions with any type of AWV.